 Upon issuing a decision to initiate the compensation payment process, the Cyprus Securities and Exchange Commission will publish, in at least three national newspapers, an invitation to the covered clients to make their claims.
 In that invitation a procedure for submission of the relevant applications, a deadline for submission and the content will be outlined.

 Amount of Compensation

 Upon completion of the valuation, the Fund issues minutes listing the customers of the Company who are entitled to compensation along with the amount of money each one of them is entitled to receive.
 The Fund communicates this to the Cyprus Securities and Exchange Commission and the Company within five working days from its issue.
-The Fund also communicates to each affected customer its finding no later than fifteen days from the issue of the minutes, determining the total compensation amount this customer is entitled to receive.
+The Fund also communicates to each affected customer its finding the soonest possible from its issue.

-If the claimant, to whom the Fund communicates the total compensation amount which he is entitled, disagrees with the Fund’s decision he has the right, within ten days from the communication of the decision, to appeal to the Cyprus Securities and Exchange Commission, justifying sufficiently his alleged claim.
+If the claimant, to whom the Fund communicates its decision, objects or disagrees with the Fund’s decision he has the right, within ten days from the communication of the decision, to appeal to the Cyprus Securities and Exchange Commission, justifying sufficiently his objection.

 The Fund is obliged to pay to each Covered Customer claimant the compensation within three months from the date that the decision was communicated to the affected covered client.